The Red Hot Chili Peppers (album)

-The Red Hot Chili Peppers is the self-titled debut studio album by American rock band Red Hot Chili Peppers, released on August 10, 1984, via EMI America and Enigma Records.
+The Red Hot Chili Peppers is the debut studio album by American rock band Red Hot Chili Peppers, released on August 10, 1984, via EMI America and Enigma Records.
 The album was produced by Gang of Four guitarist Andy Gill, and is the only Peppers album to feature Jack Sherman on guitar.
-Sherman was in the band as a replacement for founding member Hillel Slovak, who'd left the band along with founding drummer Jack Irons before the album was recorded.
+Sherman was in the band as a replacement for founding member Hillel Slovak, who left the band along with founding drummer Jack Irons before the album was recorded.
 After the tour for this album, Sherman was fired and Slovak rejoined the band.
 The album also features founding members Anthony Kiedis on vocals and Flea on bass, as well as Cliff Martinez on drums.

-"Get Up and Jump" was the only single released from the album, but a music video was made for the song "True Men Don't Kill Coyotes."
-The album has been credited as the first release from the funk metal genre.

 Writing and recording

 The band was often at odds with producer Andy Gill over the musical direction of the album.
 Anthony Kiedis was disappointed with the overall sound, thinking that it lacked the raw energy of the band's original 1983 demo tape.
 In his 2004 autobiography Scar Tissue, Kiedis recalled, "One day, I got a glimpse of Gill's notebook, and next to the song 'Police Helicopter', he'd written 'Shit.'
 I was demolished that he had dismissed that as shit.
 Police Helicopter was a jewel in our crown.
 It embodied the spirit of who we were, which was this kinetic, stabbing, angular, shocking assault force of sound and energy.
 Reading his notes probably sealed the deal in our minds that 'Okay, now we're working with the enemy', It became very much him against us, especially Flea and me.
 It became a real battle to make the record."

+Flea expressed similar misgivings in a June 2023 interview with the Los Angeles Times: "I always regret the way we made the first one.
+I think the songs are really good.
+Our band was smoking at the time.
+But [drummer] Jack [Irons] and [guitarist] Hillel [Slovak] quit, and we hired these two other guys: Jack Sherman and Cliff Martinez.
+Both were great musicians, but the connection just wasn’t as profound as we had with the guys we started with.
+I’ve often wanted to go back and re-record that album, but I can never talk anyone into it."